-The focus of the curriculum is artistic expression using 3D animation techniques as a vehicle to communicate ideas.
-Therefore, as a graduate student, the emphasis is on content development, narrative and non-narrative structures, timing, effective motion, storytelling, and creative expression.
-Beyond mastering the technical aspects of 3D animation, graduate students are expected to push the creative envelope and produce thought-provoking work that can be shown in animation festivals, art shows, and public screenings.
+The focus of the curriculum is artistic expression using traditional and 3D animation (with a strong emphasis on 3D animation), video art, motion graphics, special effects and compositing.
+As a graduate student, the emphasis is on content development, narrative and non-narrative structures, timing, effective motion, storytelling, and creative expression.
+Beyond mastering the technical aspects of animation, graduate students are expected to push the creative envelope and produce thought-provoking work that can be shown in animation festivals, art exhibitions, and public screenings.
 The current curriculum includes technical instruction in inverse kinematics, particle systems and dynamics, deformations, scripting, and compositing as well as advanced modeling, rendering and animation techniques using state-of-the-art software.

-Graduate students focusing on digital imaging are encouraged to explore their artistic vision and realize their ideas through the creation of the print.
-Imaging students utilize digital painting, image manipulation, compositing, and montage.
-There is a strong focus on print technology, time-based imaging such as video art, installation art, and digital painting.
-Students in this area use various input devices including digital cameras, video cameras, scanners, and digital tablets to create their art.
+Graduate students focusing on digital imaging are encouraged to explore their artistic vision and realize their ideas through the print.
+Imaging students explore digital painting, digital photography, image manipulation, compositing, and montage.
+There is a strong focus on print technology, including large format and experimental alternative printing techniques for both 2D imaging and 3D modeled and rendered images.
+Students in this area use various input devices including DSLRs, video cameras, scanners, and digital tablets to create their art.
 Students in imaging are encouraged to find and integrate new ideas surrounding the tools, formal composition, content, readings, and concepts and integrate them into their art.
 Graduate students in 2D imaging use state-of-the-art imaging software and hardware.

 Cross Disciplinary Study

-Although the Digital Arts MFA program has three distinct areas of focus, graduate students have the opportunity to merge art disciplines and investigate new directions.
-Students are also able to explore interests in disciplines outside of Digital Arts.
-For instance, a student may want to explore the integration of drawing, computer programming, sculpture, theater or film with their Digital Arts work.
+Although the Digital Arts MFA program has three areas of focus, graduate students also have the opportunity to merge art disciplines and investigate new directions.
+Students are also encouraged to explore interests in media outside of Digital Arts.
+For instance, a student may want to explore the integration of drawing, computer programming, sculpture, theater, or film with their Digital Arts work.

 Students must complete at least 21 of their minimum 60 semester credit hours of coursework within their specialization with 12 hours of studio electives also required.
-In addition, students must complete 9 credit hours in graduate-student-only courses known as Studio Critiques.
+In addition, students must complete nine credit hours in graduate-student-only courses known as Studio Critiques.
 These courses foster intensive group dialogue about individual students' work and also serve as a forum for the discussion of relevant contemporary art issues.
-Students are also required to take 6 hours art history seminar, 3 hours of graduate academic elective, a course (3 hours) on effective teaching (pedagogy), 3 hours of exhibition research, and an additional 3 hours of general elective at the graduate level.
+Students are also required to take six hours art history seminar, three hours of graduate academic elective, a course (3 hours) on effective teaching (pedagogy), three hours of exhibition research, and an additional three hours of general elective at the graduate level.